i-MSCP/plugins/incubator/PhpSwitcher/README.md

 4. Restore your plugin configuration file if needed ( compare it with the new version first )
 5. Update the plugin list through the plugin management interface

-## Setup new PHP version
+## Setup new PHP versions

-At first, you must download, configure, compile and install the PHP version which you want make available for your customers.
+At first, you must download, configure, compile and install the PHP versions which you want make available for your customers.
 You can either do the job manually, or by using the PHP compiler ( recommended ) that is shipped with this plugin ( see below ).